Skip to content

 6.6 Level Shifter Placement

-• Place level shifter IC close to B2B connector (on the 3.3V signal path side)
+• Place level shifter IC close to B2B-R connector (on the 3.3V signal path side)

 • Keep 1.8V traces between modem and level shifter short